KennyHT/learn-kubernetes/labs/setup.md

 ## Lab

-To save some time during the class, you can run `make setup` to pull down the two required images for these labs.
+Run `make setup` to pull down the required images for the labs.

     make setup